 #2 Stained or ripped carpets

 Carpets are prone to wear and tear.
 What they aren’t prone to are stains and rips.
 If your tenant really did take proper care of the property, they’d make sure to keep the carpet clean.
-However, if the carpet shows signs of stains, rips, etc., then it’s apparent that property maintenance wasn’t their priority.
+However, if the carpet shows signs of stains, rips, etc., then it’s apparent that luxury property maintenance wasn’t their priority.

 If your tenant pays for carpet cleaning prior to their move-out date, you no longer need to deduct the cost from their security deposit.
 If not, you can deduct their security deposit, but do note that you can’t charge your tenant if you regularly hire a carpet cleaner.
 For instance, if you hire a professional service every time a tenant moves out, you can’t deduct the cost from the tenant’s deposit since it’s a routine service.
-The same goes for regular services that your property management company provides.
+The same goes for regular services that your luxury home management company provides.

 #3 Ruined furniture

 Are there scratches on the countertops?
 You can charge your tenant since that’s considered as damage.
 Your tenant could easily have used a cutting board, but since they didn’t, they should cover the cost to replace the countertops.

 With that said, if you’re offering a furnished unit, you should take into account the kinds of destruction that you’ll likely find.
 This is particularly true for pet-owning tenants that tend to leave ripped carpets when they move out.
 Again, if your tenants fail to repair or replace the damaged items, you can deduct the cost from their security deposit.

 In non-smoking units, tenants think they can smoke in secret, and that they can mask the smell of smoke during the inspection.
 The reality is that smoke sticks to carpets, curtains, and so on.
 And while smoke damage doesn’t always “show”, it’s extremely difficult to get rid of.
 Sometimes, the ceiling can also get discolored due to the tar in the cigarettes.